 A vacuum tube acts as an impedance converter as well.
-Before transistor technology began being utilized in microphone design, vacuum tubes were a necessary part of a condenser microphone.
+Before microphone design began utilizing transistor technology, vacuum tubes were a necessary part of a condenser microphone.

-The vacuum tube, like the FET IC, effectively boosts the voltage of a mic signal without being a true amplifier.
+Like the FET IC, the vacuum tube effectively boosts the voltage of a mic signal without being a true amplifier.

 To learn more about vacuum tubes and their roles in tube microphones, check out my article What Is A Tube Microphone And How Do Tube Mics Work?